jabney/swiftSet/README.md

 Set.equals(a, [1, 2, 2, 3]); // => true
 ```

 Objects can be used with these operations as long as they have their own `toString` method, or are wrapped.
-There are no other custom key options that work for values used with these static methods.
-The below example shows how an array of objects is wrapped before being inserted into a set.
+Objects using one of these two strategies will also work for mixing various object types within a single set. .

 ```javascript
 var